The holiday season has felt a little different since 2020. However, the importance of holiday gifting is one thing that has stayed the same.

-With your contacts working remotely, it’s now more difficult to schedule a lunch with a key client, grab a drink with a prospective partner, or plan a holiday party for your employees.
+With some of your contacts working remotely, it’s now more difficult to schedule a lunch with a key client, grab a drink with a prospective partner, or plan a holiday party for your employees.

 But “different” doesn’t have to mean “daunting” —you can still express your gratitude to all of these connections from the comfort of your couch.

 In this post, we’ll share 4 techniques that you can use to appreciate your key connections before Q4 culminates, including: